openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 ![after OpenZiti](./after-openziti.png)

 After OpenZiti, we can see that there is no longer an open firewall to allow access to the HTTP server.
-Instead, the HTTP client will have its network requests intercepted by an OpenZiti tunneller.
+Instead, the HTTP client will have its network requests intercepted by an OpenZiti tunneler.
 Once intercepted, the packets are then delivered to the OpenZiti
 [overlay](/reference/glossary.md#network-overlay-overlay) fabric which has the responsibility to deliver the intercepted packets to the target identity.
 Once delivered to the target identity, in this example, the traffic will offload back to the underlay network to be sent to the final destination: the HTTP Server.